Laxdip/live-quotes/README.md

 </p>

 <p align="center">
-  A minimal, always-on-top desktop widget that delivers real-time quotes —
+  A minimal, always-on desktop widget that delivers real-time quotes —
   designed to <b>blend into your workflow</b>, not interrupt it.
 </p>